getzola/zola/docs/content/documentation/getting-started/configuration.md

 # Whether footnotes are rendered in the GitHub-style (at the bottom, with back references) or plain (in the place, where they are defined)
 bottom_footnotes = false

+# Whether text in code blocks counts towards the word count of the page/section
+count_code_block_words = true

 # Configuration of the link checker.
 [link_checker]